Mirror symmetry and Hitchin systems on DM curves: SYZ Duality: Introduction

-In Section \ref{sec norm maps}, we generalize some basic facts of the Norms of line bundles in EGA \cite{EGA 2},\cite{EGA 4} to Deligne-Mumford stacks.
-Applying the general theory to the stacky curves, we obtain the Norm maps for stack curves (See Proposition \ref{pro norm map for orbicurve} in Subsection \ref{subsec norm for stacky curve}).
-And, there is a connection between the Norm map of a finite morphism of stacky curves and the Norm map of the induced finite morphism of coarse moduli spaces (See Remark \ref{remark norm map of orbcurves} in Subsection \ref{subsec norm for stacky curve}).
-With the help of it, the proof of the SYZ duality can be reduced to the usual case (See Remark \ref{remark the un bdle on reg fiber} in Subsection \ref{sec bnr corr}).
+In Section \ref{sec norm maps}, we systematically study the norm theory on Deligne-Mumford stacks.
+Applying the general theory to the stacky curves, we obtain the Norm maps for stack curves (see Proposition \ref{pro norm map for orbicurve}).
+And, there is a connection between the Norm map of a finite morphism of stacky curves and the Norm map of the induced finite morphism of coarse moduli spaces (see Lemma \ref{lemm norm map of orbcurves}).
+With the help of it, the proof of the SYZ duality can be reduced to the usual case.